hspdaw/crudReactHook/README.md

 backend: nodejs - expressjs
 ## Available Scripts

-In the project directory, you can run:
+In the backend directory, you can run:

 ### `nodemon src/index.js`

 Runs the server in port 4000<br>
-If nodemos dosent work you have to run:
+If nodemon dosent work you have to run:
 ### `npm install -g nodemon --save-dev`
 And remember to install the bbdd